rundeck/docs/docs/learning/howto/cross-account-aws-ssm.md

 ```
 :::tip Tip!
 Instance Discovery Permissions
 In order for Process Automation to also be used to discover the EC2 nodes in the remote account, it needs the permissions to list the EC2s.
-Be sure to add the following policy to the above IAM Role as well:
+If this same IAM Role will be used for instance-discovery, then be sure to add the following policy to the above IAM Role as well:
 ```
 {
    "Effect": "Allow",